Nick-Sullivan/resume-website/README.md

 1. Manually copy the name servers displayed in the output, and paste them into AWS ([Route53](https://console.aws.amazon.com/route53/home#DomainListing:) -> Registered domains -> Click your domain -> Add or edit name servers)

-1. Save the delegation set ID as a variable in `website_contents/variables.tf`.
+1. Save the delegation set ID as a variable in `website_contents/variables.tf`, and edit the name your domain.

    This means we can create/destroy all resources in the `website_contents` (including the hosted zone), and be confident that the name servers will match up with the domain.
-If we ever destroy `website_domain`, we will need to manually edit the domain name servers.
+If we ever destroy `website_domain`, we will need to manually edit the domain name servers again.

 1. Create the rest of the resources
    ```bash